[Updated to repair the broken link to Dent's plot.]

 - Wikipedia's article on Dent (link) has a link to the plot that one might hope will be maintained.
 (Scroll down to "External Links.")

-- Karen Woodward's description [link] of Dent's formula with some expanded commentary on it.
+- Karen Woodward's description [link] of Dent's formula with some excerpts from it and her own commentary on it.

 - Another page (link) simply quoting Dent's article.